vanillawc/wc-router/README.md

 </wc-router>
 ```

-- if a route part starts with **":"**, for example in **"/:variable/page4"**, here, the link may contain any variable in its place (for example, "/alex/page4", "/jeremy/page4", "/clarkson/page4") , and the link will redirect to this location, also note, this variables is accessable via **window.wcrouter.params** in javascript
+- if a route part starts with **":"**, for example in **"/:variable/page4"**, here, the link may contain any variable in its place (for example, "/alex/page4", "/jeremy/page4", "/clarkson/page4") , and the link will redirect to this location, also note, all variables are accessable via **window.wcrouter.params** in javascript
-- if a route part starts with **"path:"**, for example in **"/abc/path:all"** or **"/path:all"**, any route at and after this path will redirect to this page, again, the parts of this route will be visible in **window.wcrouter.params**
+- if a route part starts with **"path:"**, for example in **"/abc/path:all"** or **"/path:all"**, any route at and after this path (for example, with "/abc/path:all", "/abc/def", "/abc/ghi" ...) will redirect to this page, again, all there variables/paths are visible in **window.wcrouter.params**
 - evaluation of wc-routes happens in order of appearance